Boundary pairs associated with quadratic forms: Boundary pairs with additional properties

-The main consequence of these facts is that the sesquilinear form $\qf l_z$ associated with the \DtN operator is sectorial, and hence, the strong \DtN operator (the operator associated with the form $\qf l_z$) is closed.
+One of the main consequences of the boundedness of $\qf q$ is that the \DtN\ form $\qf l_z$ is sectorial, and hence, the strong \DtN\ operator (the operator associated with the form $\qf l_z$) is closed and sectorial.
 Moreover, its domain $\dom \Lambda(z)$ is independent of $z$ (see \Thm{ell.bd2.impl}).